eXascaleInfolab/xmeasures/README.md

 **Note:** Please, [star this project](https://github.com/eXascaleInfolab/xmeasures) if you use it.

 # Related Projects
+- [OvpNMI](https://github.com/eXascaleInfolab/OvpNMI)  - NMI evaluation for the overlapping clusters (communities) that is not compatible with the standard NMI value unlike GenConvNMI, but it is much faster than GenConvNMI.
 - [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) - Overlapping NMI evaluation that is compatible with the original NMI and suitable for both overlapping and multi resolution (hierarchical) clustering evaluation.
 - [resmerge](https://github.com/eXascaleInfolab/resmerge)  - Resolution levels clustering merger with filtering.
 Flattens hierarchy/list of multiple resolutions levels (clusterings) into the single flat clustering with clusters on various resolution levels synchronizing the node base.
 - [ExecTime](https://bitbucket.org/lumais/exectime/)  - A lightweight resource consumption profiler.